Murat-U-Saglam/Homormorphic-Encryption-Evaluation/README.md

 ### Requirements

-All of the required packages for this program is within **requirements.txt**, this can be installed via
+All of the required packages for this program are within **requirements.txt**, this can be installed via

 ```
 pip -r requirements.txt
 ```

-The codebase can only be run on a linux environment
+The codebase can only be run on a Linux environment

-It is also heavily recomemmended the packages are installed within a virtual environment or it will clash with your core python packages.
+It is also heavily recommended the packages are installed within a virtual environment or they will clash with your core python packages.

 The logical nature of the program is to generate the dataset with the **dataset_generator.py** file and then run the *ipynb files within the  **Data/EncryptedEvaluation** and **Data/EncryptedTraining.** However there is already a ready dataset.